vitroid/GenIce/README.md

         year = {2021}
     }

-# How to contribute
+## How to contribute

-GenIce has been available as open source software on GitHub(https://github.com/vitroid/GenIce/) since 2015.
+GenIce has been available as open source software on GitHub(https://github.com/vitroid/GenIce) since 2015.
 Feedback, suggestions for improvements and enhancements, bug fixes, etc. are sincerely welcome.
  Developers and test users are also welcome.
-If you have any ice that is publicly available but not included in GenIce, please let me know.
+If you have any ice that is publicly available but not included in GenIce, please let us know.